ElluIFX/DP100-PyQt5-GUI/readme.md

 Shout out to:

-- @ElluIFX's DP100-PyQt5-GUI project as a helpful reference and source of the DLL for reverse-engineering.
+- @ElluIFX's [DP100-PyQt5-GUI](https://github.com/ElluIFX/DP100-PyQt5-GUI) project as a helpful reference and source of the DLL for reverse-engineering.
-- @vinivius [DP100_PS_PC-Sofware](https://github.com/vinivius/DP100_PS_PC-Sofware) for posting software / firmware and relevant DLLs
+- @vinivius [DP100_PS_PC-Sofware](https://github.com/vinivius/DP100_PS_PC-Sofware) for posting firmware, software, relevant DLLs and users manual

 # Notes

 At the time of writing sequence generator still doesn't work, perhaps I've broken its functionality or it didn't work before (did not check as I cant read Chinese).
 Definitely something I will look into.

-# WIP

-Translation of .ui files